esovetkin/biketour/README.md

 The route from Aachen to Calais is approximately 228 miles.
 The queried historical weather data allows to compute the travel time plans.
-The trip longevity distribution is shown in the figure below.
+The trip longevity distribution based on 500 historical data point is shown in the figure below.
+The historical weather is queried for 150 days of the summer months during the last 20 years.

 ![distribution of time required for the route](docs/aix-calais.png?raw=true)

-In order to decide which day to pick for a travel, I compute plans using the weather forecast for the next few days and see how good it is with respect to the observed historical weather distribution.
+Now, in order to decide which day to pick for a travel, I compute plans using the current weather forecast for the next few days and see how good it is with respect to the observed historical weather distribution.

 ## Suggestions and critic